Skip to content

 Every working costs.
 The world-blood moved is the world-blood spent.
 The mishandled draw burns the practitioner; substrate-burns are visible on his arms or his neck or his face, depending on his discipline.
 The over-large working pulls more than the worker can hold, and the worker pays the difference, often in years of his life.
 The under-place is the limit case: those who draw from it directly do not remain who they were.
 Whether this is a punishment or a transaction we cannot say.
 The under-place keeps its own books.

 [A note in a different hand, on a separate page bound into the correspondence: “The southern compiler is too cautious for my taste.
-I attended the funeral of one I had cause to believe walked further than any of us.
-Years later I stood, in a place I will not name, at the foot of something I cannot describe and would not call by her name; but I cannot prove anything by it, and a witness one cannot prove is a witness one ought not to circulate.
+I attended the funeral of one whose final workings I had cause to know were unlike any other I have witnessed.
+Years later, in a place I will not name, I saw something I cannot describe and would not connect by argument to her or to her workings; but the thing was there, and I have not been able to dismiss it.
+I cannot prove anything by what I saw, and a witness one cannot prove is a witness one ought not to circulate.
 I do not write more for fear of who reads this.” — A.]

 This correspondence is, in three kingdoms we know of, sufficient cause for the writer’s imprisonment.
 We have lost members to such kingdoms.
 We continue to write.
 We are stubborn, and the work seems to us too useful to abandon out of plain cowardice.